aman-uta-kgp/customer_churn_prediction/README.md

 Feel free to explore and provide feedback!

-**Note:** This project was part of a group class assignment, performed with my teammates [Muhammad Ibrahim](https://www.linkedin.com/in/m-ibrahim2094/) and [Tea McCormack](https://www.linkedin.com/in/teamccormack/).
+**Note:** This project was part of a group assignment within the coursework STA 380 Introduction to Machine Learning by [Professor Jared S. Murray](https://stat.utexas.edu/directory/jared-s-murray), and would not have been possible without my teammates [Muhammad Ibrahim](https://www.linkedin.com/in/m-ibrahim2094/) and [Tea McCormack](https://www.linkedin.com/in/teamccormack/).